How to Choose, Store, and Decorate A Live Cut Christmas Tree

 Put the lights up first.
+Do not connect more than three strands of lights.
 I find it helpful to put the Christmas lights on the tree at dusk or dark in order to get a good look at how the lights balance out.

 Next, add anything that comes on a string - garland, beads, and such.

 Add decorations.
 Secure expensive or precious Christmas ornaments by adding a wire or twist-tie to the hanger to avoid breakage.
 Place antique, or breakable ornaments up high if you have small children or pets.